Use the AVOXI comprehensive guide designed for all telecom users—from small business owners to enterprise IT managers.

 1. Outbound Caller ID

-- Desk Phones: Standard office hardware.
+Desk Phones: Standard legacy office hardware.

-- Softphones: Computer-based calling apps.
+Softphones: Computer-based calling applications.

 2. Caller ID for Incoming Calls